robertoignacio/domain-naming/README.md

 aaaa.dev.
 10800	in	ns	ns.placeholder.tld
 ```
 <br>
-4. Set the tld value at /proc_to_db/control_vars.py
+4. Set the tld value at /proc_to_db/control_vars.py (eventually will become a Control Panel for the tld white_list)

 ```
 tld = ".dev"